Semrush helps you:

 Google SERP – Matcha coffee shop New York – Places

 Geotargeted keywords are a crucial aspect of local SEO.
+But what makes these keywords special?

 How to Find Geotargeted Keywords